nsmj63/APRIL-CHAOS/README.md

  # APRIL-CHAOS

 Same task as before, but now everybody has write access!

-Please clone this repo down directly (https://youtu.be/j8PxqgliIno), and add your name to the list.
+Please clone this repo down directly (https://youtu.be/j8PxqgliIno), and add your name to the list. top memelord andrew

 Try to fix the merge conflicts as they arise - if you can...
 - Nick Johnson